 - Usually skunks are not inclined to break through material such as 1/4 inch mesh if intact and in reasonably good condition.
 Entry is usually made through open, weak or loose places in fences or buildings.

-- Skunks are excellent diggers and may try to gain entry by digging under fences if they is something in your yard that they want.
+- Skunks are excellent diggers and may try to gain entry by digging under fences if there is something in your yard that they want.

 Other attractants include: